 Auditors are being asked to look into the process of awarding contracts to transport some of the most vulnerable children in Brighton and Hove from home to school and back.

-The contracts, worth £2.5 million, have come under intense scrutiny after officials appear not to have given adequate answers as to why they overturned a democratic decision made by elected councillors.
+The contracts, worth £2.5 million a year, have come under intense scrutiny after officials appear not to have given adequate answers as to why they overturned a democratic decision made by elected councillors.

 Brighton and Hove City Council took on cost-cutting consultants but officials have refused to say how much they are paying them, according to Conservative councillor Lee Wares.

 He said: “The council absolutely refuses to share any details of the employment of consultants … nor the business case … nor why it overturned the democratic process.”

 Councillor Wares also said that he was incredulous that the Labour council leader “point blank refused to allow a series of questions to facilitate any meaningful debate” at a previous committee meeting.